praneetloke/praneetloke/README.md

 I am an independent engineer who loves working on distributed cloud services.
 I am always playing with some piece of technology outside of work.
 Right now, I am very much into all things WebAssembly and cross-platform desktop apps.

-I was most recently a lead engineer for the [Pulumi Service](https://app.pulumi.com).
-I am now working with small to medium-sized teams (3-8 people) that are looking for help from a Principal-level engineer to hit the ground running on day one.
+I am a former lead engineer for the [Pulumi Service](https://app.pulumi.com).
+I founded @cloudy-sky-software to help teams adopt Pulumi for their cloud infrastructure automation.
 From drafting design documents to implementing them, I can help!
 If you are interested, DM me on [LinkedIn](https://linkedin.com/in/praneetloke).

 # Featured